 What are VSH bees?

 VSH stands for Varroa Sensitive Hygiene.
 The Varroa destructor mite is a significant problem in honey bee colonies.
-Varroa mites attach themselves to larvae in the brood cells and to bees thoughout the hive.
+Varroa mites attach themselves to larvae in the brood cells and to bees throughout the hive.

 The mites weaken the bees and spread viruses such as deformed wing virus.
 Left unchecked, Varroa mites will destroy your colony.
 They are probably the number one threat to your hive’s survival.

 Bees bred with VSH will seek out and remove infested pupae making the hive significantly resistant to Varroa.
 As a result, VSH bees are less likely to need other forms of treatment to diminish the Varroa population.